 While some recipes have evolved over the years, traditional dishes remain a staple of their lifestyle.
 And most of the recipes that I have shared can be found right here on my blog.
 These are some of the best from Amish country.

 Authentic Amish Food in Lancaster, PA

 The best place to experience home-cooked, authentic Amish food is on their turf - in Pennsylvania Dutch country.
-Lancaster County is perhaps the best place to find the most traditional cuisine.
+Lancaster County (as well as Holmes County) is perhaps the best place to find the most traditional cuisine.
 Many local shops sell specialties such as Dutch apple dumplings, soft pretzels, shoofly pie, homemade noodles, and a variety of other Amish foods.

 Numerous tourist restaurants feature “Pennsylvania Dutch” and “Amish-style” cooking.
 Dienner's Country Restaurant in Ronks, PA used to be one of the best buffets, along with Shady Maple Smorgasboard.
 But I don't live in that area anymore, so it's been several years since I've been there.

 Yes, the Amish also eat some processed foods.
 Some of them enjoy junk food and pop, while others are more health-conscious.